Donna Vekić

 Donna Vekić (/hr/; born 28 June 1996) is a Croatian professional tennis player.
 She achieved a career-high singles ranking of world No. 17 on 27 January 2025.
-Her best performance at a major is reaching the semifinals at the 2024 Wimbledon Championships, the longest in the history of the tournament, which she lost against Jasmine Paolini.
+Her best performance at a major is reaching the semifinals at the 2024 Wimbledon Championships, which she lost against Jasmine Paolini in the longest women's semifinal match in the history of the tournament.
 Vekić is also an Olympic silver medalist, in singles at the 2024 Paris Olympics.

-Vekić has won four singles titles on the WTA Tour – at the 2014 Malaysian Open, at the 2017 Nottingham Open, the 2021 Courmayeur Ladies Open, and the 2023 Monterrey Open.
+Vekić has won five singles titles on the WTA Tour – at the 2014 Malaysian Open, the 2017 Nottingham Open, the 2021 Courmayeur Ladies Open, the 2023 Monterrey Open and the 2026 Queen's Club Championships.
 She has also won five titles in singles and one doubles title on the ITF Circuit.

 Early life

 Vekić was born in Osijek to father Igor and mother Brankica.
 Her father was a goalkeeper for NK Osijek.
 She has a brother, Bruno.

 She began playing tennis at the age of six, and trained at the IMG Academy from the age of nine.